-This topic describes how to use Domino Datasets to solve problems, improve collaboration, and open new workflow possibilities in Domino.
+This article describes how to use Domino Datasets to solve problems, improve collaboration, and open new workflow possibilities in Domino.

-When you start a Run or launch a Workspace, Domino copies your project files to a Domino execution.
-When working with large volumes of data, this presents the following potential issues:
+When you start a run or launch a workspace, Domino copies your project files to an executor.
+When working with large volumes of data, this presents three potential problems:

-The time required to transfer data to and from the Domino executions is proportional to the size of the data.
-It can take a long time if the size of the data is large, which can lead to long startup and shutdown times for Workspaces, Jobs, Apps, and Launchers.
+The time required to transfer data to and from the executor is proportional to the size of the data.
+It can take a long time if the size of the data is very large, leading to long startup and shutdown times for runs and workspaces.

-Domino Datasets are directly attached to executions as networked filesystems, so you do not have to transfer their contents when executions start or complete.
+Domino Datasets are attached to executors as networked filesystems, removing the need to transfer their contents to the executor when starting a run or workspace.

-If you export and import project content to share data with other members of your team, the consumers of your project will receive the entire contents of your project files in their Runs and Workspaces.
+If you use project imports and exports to share data with other members of your team, the consumers of your project will receive the entire contents of your project files in their Runs and Workspaces.
 That works well if your project is small, simple, and narrowly scoped.

-However, for large projects that produce many data artifacts, you might want to expose them to your consumers in smaller, curated subsets.
+However, for large projects that produce many data products, you may want to expose them to your consumers in smaller, curated subsets.
 You can do this with Domino Datasets.

-This project has a small folder full of code and nine folders with various kinds of output data.
+This project has a small folder full of code, plus nine folders full of various kinds of various output data.
 Each data folder is larger than 10GB, and the whole project is 100GB.
 It would be impractical to ask your data consumers to import this project, but you also don’t want to separate the data from the code that produced it by moving the data to a different project.

-You can organize the data into Datasets, with one Dataset for each type of data in which your consumers are interested.
+The solution is to organize the data into Datasets, with one Dataset for each type of data your consumers are interested in.

 In this example, suppose you have two colleagues who want to consume your data.